temporalio/documentation/docs/dev-guide/sdks.md

 So in summary, build ID dispatch provides a mechanism to deploy new Worker code without disrupting existing Workflows on a task queue.
 It's a key feature for zero-downtime deployments in Temporal.

-## Built-in handler list query
+## Built-in handler list Query

-The built-in handler list query in Temporal allows retrieving the list of registered signal and query handlers for a Workflow.
+The built-in handler list Query in Temporal allows retrieving the list of registered Signal and Query handlers for a Workflow.

-When this query is sent to a workflow, the response contains a JSON serialized list of the following information about each handler:
+When this Query is sent to a Workflow, the response contains a JSON serialized list of the following information about each handler:

-- Handler type - "signal" or "query"
+- Handler type: either Signal or Query
 - Handler name
-- Workflow function that handles the signal/query
+- Workflow function that handles the Signal or Query

-- This can be useful for debugging or introspecting what signals and queries a Workflow currently supports.
+This can be useful for debugging or introspecting which Signal or Query a Workflow currently supports.

 ## Built-in Temporal CLI dev server runner